briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

     3. _(3)_ In any criminal action in which the affirmative defense provided by subsection (c)(1) of this section is raised, the Registrar of Motor Vehicles or a Deputy Registrar who issued an identification card under Ohio R.C.
-    [4507.50][ORC Section 4507.50] to 4507.52 shall be permitted to submit certified copies of the records of that issuance in lieu of the testimony of the personnel of or contractors with the Bureau of Motor Vehicles in the action.\
+    [4507.50][ORC 4507.50] to [4507.52][ORC 4507.52] shall be permitted to
+    submit certified copies of the records of that issuance in lieu of the testimony of the personnel of or contractors with the Bureau of Motor Vehicles in the action.\
     (ORC 2927.022)

 4. _(d)_ **Shipment of Tobacco Products.**